chingdrop/echo-chamber-web/JOURNEY.md

 ## To Do List
+- Possibly change the Crawler app in Django to 'Echo'

 ### Infrastructure
 - [ ] Determine if the current docker-compose setup is best for running both Django and Angular projects
 ### Code
+- [ ] Build a method of starting the web crawling celery task
+- [ ] Implement the scrapy framework inside Django
+	- [x] Start the scrapy project and configure it to work inside django
+	- [ ] Create a new spider class to handle broad crawling
-- [ ] Determine the best way of incorporating the initial crawl prompt to the result model
+	- [ ] Create a new pipeline for the saving of results to models
+	- [x] Configure the logging in scrapy
-	- [ ] Find a better name to describe the 'result' object
+	- [ ] Create a django management command
-- [ ] Fix the problem with the start crawler view not having a queryset
+	- [ ] Integrate Scrapy with Celery
+- [x] Completely rebuild the crawler models, serializers and views
+	- [x] Add a model/serializer/viewset for crawl configs, histories and results

 ## Completed
 - [x] Better optimize Docker image build.